Efficient computation of the Nagaoka--Hayashi bound for multi-parameter estimation with separable measurements: Examples

 with each block having at most rank 2.
-Thus what we have is a direct sum of pure state models, and for such a model, we have an individual measurement with a direct sum structure that can achieve the Holevo bound~\cite{Matsumoto2002}.
+Thus what we have is a direct sum of pure state models, and for such a model, we have a separable measurement with a direct sum structure that can achieve the Holevo bound~\cite{Matsumoto2002}.
 Each block can be measured separately but we cannot minimise $v_\eta+v_\phi$ separately in each block.
 This is because how much weight we attach to $\eta$ or $\phi$ in one block will depend on how much information about them that we can get from the other blocks.
 But regardless of the weights, each $l\neq N$ block requires at most a 3 outcome POVM to saturate the Holevo bound, so the total number of POVM outcomes needed is at most $3N+1$.
 The extra 1 comes from the $l=N$ block where all photons are lost.
-An analytic POVM that saturates the Holevo bound for the $N=1$ case is given in Appendix~\ref{app:anal_povm}.
+An analytic POVM that saturates the Holevo bound for the $N=1$ case is given in appendix~\ref{app:anal_povm}.
+The dual solution to the Nagaoka--Hayashi bound is presented in appendix~\ref{apen:dual_ex2}.